arunasurya/bisqtransifex/Transifex admin.md

 #### Transifex Language Teams
 Establish and coordinate active language teams with the members of each team collaborating closely to produce quality translations.

-#### Glossary Initiative
+#### Glossary and Style Guide Initiative
-Oversee the creation of a comprehensive glossary that is consistent across all core languages.
+Oversee the creation of a comprehensive glossary that is consistent across all core languages and a style guide that can set standards for all translations.

 #### Translator Documentation
 Create documentation that can help new and current translators do their work efficently.